SHREELEKHAS/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
+### AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+ To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:  PC, Cyclone II , USB flasher
 ### SOFTWARE REQUIRED:   Quartus prime
 ### THEORY
-SR Flip-Flop

 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)

 This circuit has two inputs S & R and two outputs Qtt & Qtt’.
 The operation of SR flipflop is similar to SR Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
-The following table shows the state table of SR flip-flop.
+But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.The following table shows the state table of SR flip-flop.

 ![image](https://user-images.githubusercontent.com/36288975/167910648-ced88e69-869c-42e2-9718-a285a3902446.png)

 Here, Qtt & Qt+1t+1 are present state & next state respectively.
 So, SR flip-flop can be used for one of these three functions such as Hold, Reset & Set based on the input conditions, when positive transition of clock signal is applied.
-The following table shows the characteristic table of SR flip-flop.
-Present Inputs	Present State	Next State
+The following table shows the characteristic table of SR flip-flop.Present Inputs	Present State	Next State

 ![image](https://user-images.githubusercontent.com/36288975/167908180-5fc9d589-1cb5-41f5-b2c8-927e04f5f387.png)